guilleng/c-programming-a-modern-approach-solutions/chapter4/exercises/06/README.md

 ---

-There is no ambiguity for the given expressions if the program containing them is compiled under the C99 standard.
+If the source code containing the expressions is to be compiled under the C99 standard, there is no ambiguity.

 (a) 3
 (b) -3